 Interesting and/or amusing details include :

-• Pressure: The somewhat "live" and natural rendering of the track's spatialization, due in part to the roomy feel of the drums and guitars and the short delay on the vocals in the verses.
+- Pressure: The somewhat "live" and natural rendering of the track's spatialization, due in part to the "roomy" feel of the drums and guitars and the short delay on the vocals in the verses.
 There's always the greater width of the drums on the choruses.
-The reverse reverb sweep announcing the 2nd chorus at 2m29, and finally, the cluttered sound we like in context at the end of the track.
+The reverse reverb sweep announcing the 2nd chorus at 2m29, and finally, the cluttered sound, which we like in context, at the end of the track.

 Mastering